forgi86/lru-reduction/README.md

 # Model order reduction of deep structured state-space models: A system-theoretic approach

-This repository contains the Python code to reproduce the results of the paper [Model order reduction of deep structured state-space models: A system-theoretic approach](https://arxiv.org/abs/2403.14833) by Marco Forgione, Manas Mejari, and Dario Piga.
+This repository contains the Python code to reproduce the results of the paper [Model order reduction of deep structured state-space models: A system-theoretic approach](https://arxiv.org/abs/2403.14833) by Marco Forgione, Manas Mejari, and Dario Piga [(CDC 2024, Milano, IT)](https://cdc2024.ieeecss.org/).

 ## Linear Recurrent Unit